Dressing in AdS and a Conformal Bethe-Salpeter Equation: Abstract

 \section{Abstract}

 We initiate the study of Dyson equations of perturbative QFT in AdS and their consequences for large-$N$ CFT.
 We show that the dressed one-particle AdS propagator features wavefunction renormalization and operator mixing, giving rise to finite corrections to OPE data.
 We show how the resummation of $1/N$ effects in the CFT emerges from the dressing in AdS.
-When a boundary-to-bulk propagator is dressed by propagators whose sum of conformal dimensions is lower than the main dimension, it cannot map onto a CFT source following the standard prescription; we relate this to an AdS/CFT version of particle instability.
+When a boundary-to-bulk propagator is dressed by propagators whose sum of conformal dimensions is lower than the main dimension, it cannot map onto a CFT source; we relate this to an AdS/CFT version of particle instability.
 We investigate the dressing of the two-particle propagator and obtain a conformal Bethe--Salpeter equation for the conformal partial wave of a ``bound state'' operator.
-In case of a ladder kernel, we briefly show that a bound state with conformal dimension equal to the sum of its constituents plus a $1/N$-suppressed ``binding energy'' emerges.
-Resummation of the Dyson equations is essential to deriving these results.
+We provide a self-contained calculation for the case of a ladder kernel.
+We show that a bound state with conformal dimension equal to the sum of its constituents plus a $1/N^2$-suppressed ``binding energy'' emerges.
+Resummation of the Dyson equations is essential for deriving these results.